vincentsouveton/vincentsouveton.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: More info to come...
+description: This page is meant for my students.
+You can find additional resources to help you.
 nav: true
 nav_order: 5
 ---